What You Will Learn In This Article

 Getting seaweed in your diet regularly and on an ongoing basis isn’t practical for everyone.
 In that case, it’s best to add a high-quality supplement.

-What I recommend: Metabolic Multi.
-Our Metabolic Multi is fortified with iodine, if you’re looking to get an extra dose.
+What I recommend: Women’s Daily Multi.
+Our Women’s Daily Multi is fortified with iodine, if you’re looking to get an extra dose.
 It’s a multivitamin designed specifically for endocrine and sugar balance.
 The minerals in this formula are true chelates and made by Albion, the leader in manufacturing mineral chelates with superior absorption.
 This product includes vitamins A, Bs, C, D, E, as well as magnesium, zinc, and selenium among other nutrients vitamins.
 Vitamin Bs are in methylated form.

 Replenish your iodine levels to support your thyroid and hormones.
 Before long, you may feel like you’ve regained a feeling of mental sharpness, balance and vitality.